Explore Chicago’s South Side With Recs From a Local Expert

 “We have to talk about Trez Pugh.
 He opened a few cafes—one is on 53rd Street, one is on 43rd, and one is on 47th, and they're called Sip & Savor.
 The one on 53rd in Hyde Park, they actually have a liquor license so you can get your tea or coffee spiked and they have some special cocktails—it's kind of a hidden menu, but it’s available.”

 “Kimbark is a great Black-owned liquor store in Hyde Park, been there since the ‘60s.
-And they just announced that they’re using their window space to educate people about different contributions Black people have made in our community all throughout Black History Month.”
+All throughout Black History Month, they used their window space to educate people about different contributions Black people have made in our community.”

 “Theaster Gates, he basically turned a bank into a library, and that’s the Stony Island Arts Bank.
 They have a bar there and they do a lot of live performance art—so poetry, spoken word.
 It’s beautiful.
 You can look through old Jet magazines or Ebony Magazines and play all different records.
 There's a lot of traditional house records there and when the library is open, you can go and check out, which is really, really awesome.”